datstartup/ubuntuopenbox/lessons/m53-office-apps-for-ubuntu-openbox.md

 **UPDATE 26 Nov 2019:** I have been using Google Docs, Spreadsheet, Mail, Calendar, Drive, Form... as my productivity tools for over two full years.
 In fact, the contact form of this website is a Google form.
 I cannot express how awesome they are enough.
 Please give them a try!
 {: notice--info}

-**UPDATE 18 Dec 2019:** Today I used Calc the fist time since updating to Debian 10 Buster and I noticed that the display is not compatiple with the gtk3 theme (small font...).
+**UPDATE 18 Dec 2019:** Today I used Calc the first time since updating to Debian 10 Buster and I noticed that the display is not compatible with the gtk3 theme (small font...).
 I need to installed **libreoffice-gtk3** package to fix the problem.
 {: notice--info}

 ```bash